csc-training/csc-env-eff/part-2/io/11_datamigration.md

    - shared across all nodes in the cluster (e.g., /scratch)
    - slow when accessing huge number of files!
 - Temporary local storage:
-   - available to running jobs on compute nodes
+   - available to running jobs on some compute nodes
    - varies depending on the supercomputer (Puhti vs. Mahti vs. LUMI)
    - automatically purged after the job finishes
-   - accessible to job using $TMPDIR and $LOCAL_SCRATCH
+   - accessible to job using $TMPDIR/$LOCAL_SCRATCH

 # Managing File I/O in HPC System (2/3)